UK's Best Engineering Universities - Ranked

 Do you like to solve problems with creative solutions?
 Have you ever taken something apart just to understand how it all goes back together again?

-The UK is a great place to study engineering, thanks to a plethora of universities with sterling reputations and rich histories.
-But there are so many top universities for engineering in the UK that it might feel overwhelming when it comes to selecting the right one for you.
+The UK is a great place to study in the field, thanks to a plethora of highly rated UK engineering universities with sterling reputations and rich histories.
+But, with so much choice, it might feel overwhelming when it comes to selecting the right one for you.

 1. University of Cambridge